 Moelis Australia partners with clients in evaluating some of their most strategic and complex decisions.
 With a breadth of sector experience and technical capability both in Australia and globally with our strategic partners Moelis & Company, we deliver mergers, acquisitions and divestures, joint ventures, activisms and spin-offs.

 Equity Capital Markets

 We offer capital market solutions for clients looking to raise capital either via the listed or unlisted market.
 Moelis Australia offers clients access to unique platform that places the clients objectives first without interference from internal conflicts or competing interests.
-Since inception, the team has raised over $7.8bn of capital across Initial Public Offerings and Secondary offerings with many roles being with repeat clients.
+Since inception, the team has raised around $10bn of capital across Initial Public Offerings and Secondary offerings with many roles being with repeat clients.

 In IPOs, we provide guidance on preparation, advice on key decisions and manage the syndicate banks.
 We have experience both with Australian companies and helping international companies list on the ASX.

 - VGI’s initial public offering ($369m) together with a follow-on offer for VGI Partners Global Investments successfully raising $300m